EuroNight: Operating carriers

 Deutsche Bahn operated the additional City Night Line hotel-quality night services between Germany, Italy, the Czech Republic, Switzerland, and The Netherlands.
-Two of those, the Kopernikus and the Canopus, are designated EuroNight trains as EN 458/459.
-However, Deutsche Bahn terminated all of its own night train services by December 2016.
+Two of those, the Kopernikus and the Canopus, were designated EuroNight trains as EN 458/459.
+Deutsche Bahn terminated all of its own night train services by December 2016.

+As of 2025, Swiss Federal Railways (SBB) were planning to reintroduce an overnight Euronight service from 2026 between Basel‒Copenhagen‒Malmö following the CityNightLine Aurora route withdrawn in 2014.